Deadwood, South Dakota, United States Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Famous for the Sturgis Motorcycle Rally, but also offers year-round attractions.
-Explore the Sturgis Motorcycle Museum & Hall of Fame and enjoy the scenic beauty of the surrounding Black Hills.
+Approximately 1 hour by car Famous for the annual Sturgis Motorcycle Rally, Sturgis offers more than just bikes.
+Explore the Sturgis Motorcycle Museum & Hall of Fame, discover local shops and restaurants, and enjoy the scenic beauty of the surrounding Black Hills.

 Travel Time